rwu2359/CalPick/README.md

 The CardDatePicker file can be hosted so it can be available to all you solutions if required, make sure you edit scripts as outlined in the read-me

 ## Running
-See example scripts in Card-Cal file
+See example scripts in Card-Cal file<br />
 Has some beauty on iOS as the layout doesn't move like when using the native picker Not currently tested on WebDirect